 In the note under the definition, the standard further clarifies the term as: "state of the art embodies what is currently and generally accepted as good practice in technology and medicine.
-State of the art does not necessarily imply the most technologically advanced solution".
+State of the art does not necessarily imply the most technologically advanced solution" as illustrated in the examples below.